drkrillo/docs/creator/sdk7/publishing/publishing.md

 #### Migrating a World to Genesis City

-If you are a LAND owner and you wish to deploy a World scene to the Genesis City, it is completely possible.
-You just need to re-deploy your scene to the decentralized Catalyst network, the targeted content server for Genesis City.
+If you are a LAND owner and wish to deploy a World scene to Genesis City, you can do so by re-deploying your scene to the decentralized Catalyst network, which is the content server for Genesis City.

 Things to remember: